Hamilton County gears up to welcome Swifties for Taylor Swift concert weekend

 “Everyone is getting caught up in the excitement,” Blazucki said.
 “And the best part?
 You don’t have to be a die-hard fan to enjoy it.
 It’s all about having fun!”

-Make sure to stop by King Creations if you’re feeling creative—they’ve got plenty of Taylor-themed pottery for you to paint.
+Make sure to stop by Kiln Creations if you’re feeling creative—they’ve got plenty of Taylor-themed pottery for you to paint.
 As Blazucki put it, “You can’t mess it up!”